wazo-platform/wazo-platform.org/content/uc-doc/administration/interconnections/two_wazo.md

 The `context` field will determine which extensions will be reachable by the other side of the
 trunk:

-- If `context` is set to `default`, then every user, group, conf room, queue, etc. that have an extension if the `default` context will be reachable directly by the other end of the trunk.
+- If `context` is set to `ctx-<tenant slug>-internal-<UUID>`, then every user, group, conf room, queue, etc. that have an extension in the `ctx-<tenant slug>-internal-<UUID>` context will be reachable directly by the other end of the trunk.
 This setting can ease configuration if you manage both ends of the trunk.
-- If you are establishing a trunk with a provider, you probably don't want everything to be available to everyone else, so you can set the `context` field to `from-extern`.
+- If you are establishing a trunk with a provider, you probably don't want everything to be available to everyone else, so you can set the `context` field to `ctx-<tenant slug>-incall-<UUID>`.
 By default, there is no extension available in this context, so we will be able to configure which extension are reachable by the other end.
-This is the role of the incoming calls: making bridges from the `from-extern` context to other contexts.
+This is the role of the incoming calls: making bridges from the `ctx-<tenant slug>-incall-<UUID>` context to other contexts.

 On Wazo A, create the other end of the SIP trunk:

-- `POST /trunks {"context": "from-extern"}`
+- `POST /trunks {"context": "ctx-<tenant slug>-incall-<UUID>"}`
 - `POST /endpoints/sip {"username": "wazo-trunk", "secret": "pass", "type": "friend", "host": <Wazo B IP address or hostname>}`
 - `PUT /trunks/{trunk_id}/endpoints/sip/{sip_id}`
 - `POST /registers/sip {"auth_username": "wazo-trunk", "auth_password": "pass", "transport": "udp", "remote_host": <Wazo B IP address or hostname>}`